Snoring and Sleep Apnoea

 There are many causes of tooth clenching or grinding, including stress, anxiety, poorly aligned teeth and problems with the jaw joint.
 By reducing your stress levels you may see a dramatic change in your tooth-grinding habits.
 However, it may also be necessary for us to provide you with a small appliance (somewhat like a custom made mouthguard) to reduce the wear on the teeth and to alleviate the symptoms.
 We would recommend that anyone who feels that they may be clenching or grinding their teeth should arrange an appointment with us for a comprehensive examination.

-If you are an adult with crooked or spaced teeth, ask us about 6 month smiles cosmetic orthodontics.
+If you are an adult with crooked or spaced teeth, ask us about 6 month smiles and Invisalign cosmetic orthodontics.

 We screen all our patients for potential orthodontic problems and will recommend referral to a local orthodontist for full diagnosis and treatment as required.
 Orthodontic treatment may be by traditional fixed braces or by methods such as Invisalign if your clinical situation is suitable.